Fisheries Management System review

 Download the submissions

-Since the review began, MPI and the Government have progressed pieces of work, including:
+Since the review began, Fisheries New Zealand and the Government have progressed pieces of work, including:

 - Sustainable Seas National Science Challenge